Our Board - North Carolina Health News

 Phoebe Zerwick – is a prize-winning investigative journalist, narrative writer and college teacher, specializing in telling complex stories in human terms.
 Her most recent work includes a multimedia documentary about the Yadkin River and the people whose lives are shaped by its currents.
 Her work has been recognized by The Nieman Foundation for Journalism at Harvard University, Investigative Reporters and Editors, the Society of Professional Journalists, Columbia University and the North Carolina Press Association.
 Zerwick’s work was instrumental in helping Darryl Hunt, a man wrongfully accused of murder, gain a new hearing on his case.
 Hunt was subsequently exonerated by DNA evidence and released from prison after serving close to two decades.

 We are actively seeking board members!
 If you would be interested in serving on the NCHN board, contact editor_at_northcarolinahealthnews.org

-In particular, we need a media attorney and someone who knows about fundraising!!
+In particular, we need someone who knows about fundraising!!